AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/readme.md

 ## How do I create a request?

-**Internal stakeholders** can submit requests by opening a Jira issue in the COMDOX project. **External stakeholders** can make requests by opening a [GitHub issue ](https://github.com/AdobeDocs/commerce-operations.en/blob/main/help/implementation-playbook/overview.md)/issues) in this repository.
+**Internal stakeholders** can submit requests by opening a Jira issue in the COMDOX project. **External stakeholders** can submit requests by opening a [GitHub issue](https://github.com/AdobeDocs/commerce-operations.en/blob/main/help/implementation-playbook/overview.md)/issues) in this repository.

 You can submit the following types of requests: